 uTorrent Web is a browser-based torrent client that makes downloading and streaming torrents quick, easy, and accessible.
 It's the most convenient way to get torrents, period.
 With uTorrent Web, you can download your favorite files directly from your web browser.

 However, you will still need to download an installer from their website.
-Once you do that you can click on a magnet link or open a .torrent file and let your browser do the rest.
+Once you do that, you can click on a magnet link or open a .torrent file and let your browser do the rest.
 You can also use it to stream files while downloading to see what they're like before they've finished.
 It's the best of both worlds: incredible convenience and powerful torrenting capabilities at your fingertips.

 Is uTorrent Legal?

-This means that even if you use the app legally and only in order to transfer non-copyrighted content, your government may still consider you a pirate.
+This means that even if you use the app legally and only to transfer non-copyrighted content, your government may still consider you a pirate.
 The same goes for uploading copyrighted content – even if it was sent to you by mistake it makes no difference in the eyes of the law.

 Disclaimer: HideMyTraffic neither condones nor encourages the sharing, seeding, distributing, downloading, or peering of copyrighted material.
-Breach of copyright laws is illegal in almost all jurisdictions and offenders can be prosecuted.
+Breach of copyright laws is illegal in almost all jurisdictions, and offenders can be prosecuted.

 Final Thoughts on uTorrent Security